byangderek/CCF/README.md

 The codes include training and testing of a pedestrian detector on Caltech.
 We also provide our trained model for repreduction of the results in the paper.

-The codes are written in Matlab, dependent on Caffe toolkit and Piotr's Computer Vision Matlab Toolbox.
+The codes are written in Matlab, dependent on [Caffe](https://github.com/BVLC/caffe) and [Piotr's Computer Vision Matlab Toolbox](https://github.com/pdollar/toolbox).
 Codes are tested on Linux 12.04.3 LTS with 128GB memory.

 ### Preparation ###